biosustain/potion/docs/quickstart.rst

             natural_key = ('first_name', 'last_name')  # natural key declaration added here

-Now our earlier query can be written like this:
+Now our earlier query can be written using the full name of the author:

 .. code-block:: bash